sqlmapproject/sqlmap/Usage.md

 Option: `--scope`

-Rather than using all hosts parsed from provided logs with switch `-l`, you can specify valid Python regular expression to be used for filtering desired ones.
+Rather than using all hosts parsed from provided logs with option `-l`, you can specify valid Python regular expression to be used for filtering desired ones.

 Example of valid syntax: